WCHN/CTseg/README.md

 2. Brudfors, M. (2020).
 Generative Models for Preprocessing of Hospital Brain Scans.
 Doctoral dissertation, UCL (University College London).

-## Acknowledgements

-This work was funded by the EU Human Brain Project’s Grant Agreement No 785907 (SGA2).

 ## License